It's Not All About Me But This Bit Is!

 If you take just one thing away from my story, take this:

-I didn’t see the path forward before leaving my corporate job but I got the support and the clarity I needed to make the CHOICE.
+I didn’t see the path forward before leaving my executive job but I got the support and the clarity I needed to make the CHOICE.

 From there things unfolded.